MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

     ![Screenshot showing screen to build UEFI DFI Package](images/uefi-config-uefi-pw.png)

 10. Upon successful creation of the package, the Configurator displays the last two characters of your certificate's thumbprint.
 You need these characters when you import the configuration to Surface Hub 3.

-SEMM also includes various UEFI settings that you can configure,

 ## Physically secure Surface Hub 3